 Maca (Lepidium meyenii) is a root-like cruciferous vegetable from the Andes of Peru.
-It grows in some of the harshest farmlands in the world, where the soil is rich in volcanic minerals, experiencing freezing temperatures, fierce winds and intense sunlight.
-Maca is the only plant known in the world that can grow and thrive at such a high altitude and in such harsh weather.
-For more than two millennia, native Peruvians have used maca root as food and medicine to promote fertility, endurance, energy, vitality, and sexual virility.
+It grows in some of the harshest farmlands in the world; experiencing freezing temperatures, fierce winds and intense sunlight.
+Often the soil is rich in volcanic minerals.
+Maca is the only food crop in the world that can grow and thrive at such a high altitude and in such harsh weather.
+For more than two millennia, native Peruvians have used Maca root as food and medicine to promote fertility, endurance, energy, vitality, and sexual virility.

-Stories of maca’s fertility supporting effects have been passed down through history in a story that took place in the 1500’s.
-Soon after the Spanish Conquest in South America occurred the Spanish began to experience poor health and infertility in themselves as well as in their livestock.
+Stories of Maca’s fertility supporting effects have been passed down through history in a story that took place in the 1500’s.
+Soon after the Spanish Conquest in South America occurred the Spanish began to experience poor health and infertility, so did their livestock.
 This was due to the high altitude of the Andes.
-The native Peruvians recommended that they feed their livestock and themselves maca.
-The results were so dramatic that many of the first written records ever kept for the Andean region were passages about maca.
-There are also historical notes recording that the Conquistadors began demanding to be paid in maca instead of gold.
+The native Peruvians recommended that they feed their livestock and themselves Maca.
+The results were so dramatic that many of the first written records ever kept for the Andean region were passages about Maca.
+There are also historical notes recording that the Conquistadors began demanding to be paid in Maca instead of gold.

-How Maca WorksContaining 31 different minerals and 60 different phytonutrients, maca is a nourishing food for the endocrine system, aiding both the pituitary, adrenal, and thyroid glands (all involved in hormonal balance.)
+How Maca WorksContaining 31 different minerals and 60 different phytonutrients, Maca is a nourishing food for the endocrine system, aiding the pituitary, adrenal, and thyroid glands (all involved in hormonal balance.)
 Maca has the ability to affect key hormones in both women and men without containing hormones itself.

-Maca has been scientifically researched for the use of increasing fertility since 1961 and has been shown to contain specific compounds called glucosinolates which directly can affect fertility for both men and women.
-These alkaloids are responsible for maca’s ability to support hormonal balance.
+Maca has been scientifically researched for the use of increasing fertility since 1961 and has been shown to contain specific compounds called glucosinolates which can affect fertility for both men and women.
+These alkaloids are responsible for Maca’s ability to support hormonal balance.

 Benefits of maca: